 Stress and anxiety occur every day, but what about the added stress of going back to school?
-Preparing your children for the start of school, coordinating your physician appointments during pregnancy, or coordinating your class schedule—these are stressors many pregnant women experience.
+Preparing your children for the start of school, coordinating your physician appointments during pregnancy, or coordinating your class schedule—these are stressors many pregnant women experiences.

 How Can School Stress Affect You?